 Research Interest Groups

 With faculty-driven interest, the GGA sponsors multiple university-wide Research Interest Groups (RIGs) that are designed to foster cross-cutting interdisciplinary research.
 RIGs meet regularly to share research interests and exchange ideas.
 Products from RIGs include mini-symposiums or workshops, new collaborations, and collaborative grant proposals.
-RIGS are open to faculty, staff, postdocs, and graduate students.
+RIG events are open to faculty, staff, postdocs, and graduate students.

-Evolutionary and Comparative Genetics & Genomics
+Evolutionary Genetics

 Genetics and Genomics of Plant and Animal Breeding